 To promote healthy active communities, it is the intent of this Plan to provide a broad range of recreational open space opportunities for the residents of the Township, and for visitors, in accordance with the attributes of the landscape and its recreational resources.
-Lands designated for various types of Open Space areas on the land use schedules may be used for active or passive recreational uses in accordance with Sections 5.14.2, 5.14.3 and 5.14.4.

-The permitted uses in Open Space areas include public parks, private parks, golf courses, playgrounds, conservation areas and reserves, natural areas, recreational trails, and access areas for picnicking, public access areas to shorelines, beaches and boat launches and other similar outdoor recreational activities, together with accessory uses.
+Open space uses are permitted in a variety of land use designations subject to the applicable policies of the Official Plan.
+Open space uses include public parks, private parks, golf courses, playgrounds, conservation areas and reserves, natural areas, recreational trails, and access areas for picnicking, public access areas to shorelines, beaches and boat launches and other similar outdoor recreational activities, together with accessory uses.

 - a.
-Only those buildings and structures incidental or associated to the principal permitted uses shall be permitted in Open Space areas. - b.
 Open space uses whether designed for public or private use, shall be serviced with adequate vehicle parking areas and/or access points and shall be designed in such a manner as to provide for safe movement of vehicular and pedestrian traffic.
-Accessibility by those with physical and other challenges shall be a consideration in the design of open space facilities. - c.
+Accessibility by those with physical and other challenges shall be a consideration in the design of open space facilities. - b.
 When reviewing proposals for open space uses, regard shall be had for the compatibility with adjacent land uses.
 Where necessary, such facilities shall be designed in such a manner so as to provide an adequate buffer so as to ensure that any adverse effects associated with such uses are minimized.